tankh99/tp/docs/UserGuide.md

 ### Deleting an appointment : `deletea`

-Deletes the specified appointment from the CogniCare application using the specified appointment index.
+Delete the specified appointment from the CogniCare application using the specified appointment index.

 Format: `deletea INDEX`